Daniel-KM/Omeka-S-module-Bibliography/README.md

-Citation (module for Omeka S)
+Bibliography (module for Omeka S)
 =============================

-[Citation] is a module for [Omeka S] that allows to display the canonical bibliographic citation of resources.
+[Bibliography] is a module for [Omeka S] that allows to display the canonical bibliographic citations of resources.

 Installation
 ------------

-Uncompress files and rename module folder `Citation`.
+Uncompress files and rename module folder `Bibliography`.
 Then install it like any other Omeka module and follow the config instructions.

 See general end user documentation for [Installing a module].

+If you used the module `Citation`, it is automatically uninstalled: its features are the same and improved in this module.

 Usage
 -----

 The citation is automatically added to the item/show page.
-You can have a better control on the display with module [BlocksDisposition] or direct edition of the theme.
+You can have a better control on the display with module [Blocks Disposition] or direct edition of the theme.

 To insert a citation in the theme, add this anywhere in any partial: